popsicle-research/ci/SETUP_INSTRUCTIONS.md

 ## 5. Prepare the Target GitHub Repository

-1. Add a `.popsicle/ci.yml` that FMG can parse.
+1. Add a `.popsicle/ci.yml` that POPSICLE can parse.
 A minimal example:
    ```yaml
    version: 2.1
    jobs: